CaoKha/e2e_encryption/README.md

 ### Cleaning Build Artifacts

-To clean all build artifacts (This is just deletes the `target` folder):
+To clean all build artifacts (This just deletes the `target` folder):

 ```bash
 make clean